Daily Houserule tweets: December 2022

 These are just the simple ideas; costs and detailed stats are up to you.
 (A tweet doesn’t hold a lot of info!)

 1. Big Feller: Large felling axe inhabited by a tree-hating spirit.
 Does x2 dam vs wood.
-Hated by elves, trétrolde, etc.
+Hated by elves, trΓ©trolde, etc.

 2. Lightning Lash: Fly-whisk of electric jelly tentacles delivers mild shock (1d-4 dam) as weapon – but full 1d elec dam to diffuse beings and flying swarms.

-3. Bonebreaker: Mace delivers x3 (not x2) dam vs skellies, liches.
-Vs other creatures with bones: x1 dam, but treat as x1.5 for determination of limb crippling; HT roll for crippling duration is at -2.
+3. Bonebreaker: Mace delivers x3 (not x2) dam vs skellies and liches.
+Against other creatures with bones, it delivers normal damage, but treat the damage as 1.5 times greater for determination of limb crippling, and apply -2 to the HT roll for crippling duration.

 4. Shoes that boost Dancing and allow Acrobatic Dodge using the Dancing skill.

-5. A sentient rope that obeys orders to knot/unknot itself.
+5. Sentient rope that obeys orders to knot/unknot itself.
 Can report its played-out distance and what it feels (not sees; it’s blind) along its length.

 6. Giger Counter: Black box uses spooky boops and small moving dots of light to warn of nearby elder things (even if invisible).